With first veto, Youngkin overrules bill on Arlington policing oversight

 Because Virginia follows the 19th-century policy known as the Dillon Rule, localities must seek special permission from the General Assembly for any powers that are not explicitly afforded to them.

-Arlington is unique among Virginia counties in that it relies on a “strong-manager” form of government, with no county executive and a chairmanship that generally rotates among the board’s five members.
+Arlington is unique among Virginia counties in that it relies on a county manager plan of government, with no county executive and a chairmanship that generally rotates among the board’s five members.
 It sometimes requires special language in state code or must make some asks of General Assembly on its own.

 The vast majority of the county bureaucracy falls under the county manager; only a few exceptions, such as the county attorney, work directly for the county board.
 The vetoed bill would have created an additional carve-out for the independent policing auditor.